open-tiktoka/DouyinPy/docs/source/users/usage.rst

     .. code-block:: py

-        async def save_video(video: Video, api: AsyncTikTokAPI):
+        async def save_video(video: Video, api: AsyncDouyinAPI):
-            # Carrying over this cookie tricks TikTok into thinking this ClientSession was the Playwright instance
+            # Carrying over this cookie tricks Douyin into thinking this ClientSession was the Playwright instance
-            # used by the AsyncTikTokAPI instance
+            # used by the AsyncDouyinAPI instance
             async with aiohttp.ClientSession(cookies={cookie["name"]: cookie["value"] for cookie in await api.context.cookies() if cookie["name"] == "tt_chain_token"}) as session:
-                # Creating this header tricks TikTok into thinking it made the request itself
+                # Creating this header tricks Douyin into thinking it made the request itself
-                async with session.get(video.video.download_addr, headers={"referer": "https://www.tiktok.com/"}) as resp:
+                async with session.get(video.video.download_addr, headers={"referer": "https://www.douyin.com/"}) as resp:
                     return io.BytesIO(await resp.read())

     Note that this does require you to pass the api instance to this function, and you will likely also need to update the slideshow function as well.

-    Credit to `@papayyg <https://github.com/papayyg>`_ for identifying a solution to this issue in issue `Issue #35 <https://github.com/Russell-Newton/TikTokPy/issues/35#issuecomment-1502976477>`_
+    Credit to `@papayyg <https://github.com/papayyg>`_ for identifying a solution to this issue in issue `Issue #35 <https://github.com/Russell-Newton/DouyinPy/issues/35#issuecomment-1502976477>`_

 .. _ffmpeg: https://ffmpeg.org/download.html